Ring of Champions

 Frank Sponberg (1935-39, 1941-44)

-Local junior Frank Sponberg (Bulldog no.12) is regarded as the Club's first great lock forward, and is a member of the inaugural squad of 1935.
+Frank Sponberg (Bulldog no.12) is regarded as the Club's first great lock forward, and was a member of the inaugural squad of 1935.

-While State and International accolades eluded him, after being named twice as a reserve for New South Wales, Sponberg spearheaded Canterbury to its inaugural Premiership in 1938, the 1939 City Cup and a second title in 1942.
+While State and International accolades eluded him, despite being named twice as a reserve for New South Wales, Sponberg spearheaded Canterbury to claim its first two Premierships in 1938 and 1942 as well as the 1939 City Cup.

-A leader on the field, his qualities saw him captain the first-grade side on six occasions, while he is also the father-in-law of Clive Gartner (Bulldog no.230).
+A leader on the field, his qualities saw him named Captain of the first-grade side on six occasions.
+Sponberg is also the father-in-law of Clive Gartner (Bulldog no.230).

 In 2004, he was posthumously named at lock in the Berries to Bulldogs 70-Year Team of Champions, while also being named in the Bulldogs Ring of Champions on April 1 2007.